 A mind-shift of this nature can take some time and frustration before it comes home.
 Because I am the decision-maker and teacher I can and have to be attuned to what works and what doesn’t.
 (This isn’t so in a school situation where 150 year old rules are just followed by the teachers).
 So, what is the solution?
 By shifting the emphasis to an early start time followed by a sequence of activities, each which has a predefined output, the work should get done and productivity should increase.
 This offers better ownership and recognition for work done, which is the ‘growth’ mindset we are trying to encourage.
 (See Dweck)

-If there are problems, the child will be quick to request help as it is in his interest to solve it, rather than dodge it until later.
+If there are problems, the child will be quick to request help as it is in his interest to solve it, rather than dodge it until later, (success seekers rather than failure avoiders).
+Add an element of choice and this is empowerment.
 The onus for learning and completing the desired output now falls clearly under the child’s control.
 As such, this complies with the principle of recognition, a core need, and so should bring success.

 Structure before diversity!